-- Supporting LGBTQIA+ youth: We know that LGBTQIA+ youth are already at risk of suicide at four times the rate of their peers.
+- the Improving Mental Health Access for Students Act, the Improving Mental Health and Wellness in School Act and the Youth Mental Health and Suicide Prevention Act to address these challenges head on.
+She wants to make North Carolina a leader in supporting our young people's mental health and wholeness. - LGBTQIA+ youth are already at risk of suicide at four times the rate of their peers.
 In spite of this, our legislature continues to bully these vulnerable young people with bills that keep them out of sports and limit their access to life-saving health-care.
 If elected, Sophia will stand up for our LGBTQIA youth in the Senate.
 Sophia believes gender-affirming care is a critical component of healthcare, and that families and their medical providers should be trusted to make decisions without government interference. - Keeping our parks safe: Sophia is deeply alarmed by the levels of lead and PFAS in our local parks.
 As State Senator, Sophia would pioneer legislation authorizing the Department of Health to monitor and abate lead in our parks the same way it already does with dangerous lead paint. - Expanding access to midwifery care: Sophia is strongly in favor of making it legal for Certified Professional Midwives to practice in North Carolina (as they do in 36 other states) and supports creating a Senate companion to House Bill 751.
 This will create a critical expansion of the birth workforce and make it more accessible for Black and Brown people to become practicing midwives.

 - Passing the North Carolina MOMnibus Act: Sophia is proud to support Senator Natalie Murdock's Senate Bill 467.
-This bill would specifically address core drivers of Black maternal mortality, including investing in a more diverse birth workforce. - Expanding Medicaid to cover home birth and birth center birth: Currently, these services leave those who receive Medicaid footing massive bills, meaning choice is only available for those who can afford it.
+This bill would specifically address core drivers of Black maternal mortality, including investing in a more diverse birth workforce. - birth center birth: Currently, these services leave those who receive Medicaid footing massive bills, meaning choice is only available for those who can afford it.
 District 22's nearest birth center is 120 miles away.
 This is unacceptable, and it's a major driver of maternal mortality.
 As State Senator, Sophia would champion legislation to make sure that Medicaid covers the true cost of out of hospital birth.
 This will save money, and, most importantly, it will save lives. - Making doulas accessible to people who receive Medicaid: Sophia supports the revival of legislation such as House Bill 421 and Senate Bill 732.
 Doulas are proven to reduce maternal mortality, especially for women of color.